-El Rio Street (Trace South) is an area at the south end of San Marcos just east of IH-35 that is undeveloped.
+El Rio Street (Trace South) is an area at the south end of San Marcos just east of IH-35.
 Multifamily development is occurring just to the northeast and existing commercial and multifamily zoning exists the area.
-Place Types include Mixed Use Medium and Commercial/ Employment Low surrounded by Neighborhood Medium and High.
+Place Types include Mixed Use Medium and Commercial/Employment Low surrounded by Neighborhood Medium and High.